nigelrmtaylor/susanne-and-nigel-website-2022/content/en/events.md

 ## Thursday

-We expect that our guests will arrive for the wedding on Thursday and make their way to their accommodation.
+We think our guests will arrive for the wedding on Thursday and make their way to their accommodation.
 We have put together some [notes](/en/transport) on how best to get from the Airport to Menton for those who will be arriving by plane.
 As discussed here, [Menton](/en/menton) is a lovely place and well worth spending some time exploring.

 ---